 There are numerous ways to avoid dark circles.
 Here are some tips to help you along the way:

-- Ensure your child gets the required sleep.
+- Ensure your child gets enough sleep for his age.

-- Don’t over expose them to sunlight. make sure the correct SPF is used on them when outdoors.
+- Don’t overexpose them to sunlight.
+Make sure the correct SPF is used on them when they are outdoors.

-Even the smallest of symptoms can lead to extreme consequences when left untreated, dark circles could be completely harmless, but could also be a sign of more severe conditions, it is highly recommended that if your child has “racoon eyes” you consult your nearest medical care advisor.
+Even the smallest of symptoms can lead to extreme consequences when left untreated.
+Dark circles could be completely harmless, but could also be a sign of severe conditions.
+It is, therefore, highly recommended that, if your child has “racoon eyes”, you must consult your nearest medical care advisor/paediatrician.

 Also Read: Squint & Amblyopia In Babies